ucan-wg/invocation/README.md

 Thanks to [Marc-Antoine Parent](https://github.com/maparent) for his discussions of the distinction between declarations and directives both in and out of a UCAN context.

-Many thanks to [Quinn Wilton](https://github.com/QuinnWilton) for her discussion of speech acts, and for sharing her positives experiences with JSONPath.
+Many thanks to [Quinn Wilton](https://github.com/QuinnWilton) for her discussion of speech acts, the dangers of signing canonicalized data, and ergonomics.

+Thanks to [Blaine Cook](https://github.com/blaine) for sharing their experiences with OAuth 1, irreversable design decisions, and advocating for keeping the spec simple-but-evolvable.

 Many thanks to [Luke Marsen](https://github.com/lukemarsden) and [Simon Worthington](https://github.com/simonwo) for their feedback on invocation model from their work on [Bacalhau](https://www.bacalhau.org/) and [IPVM](https://github.com/ipvm-wg).